How to Spend 24 Hours in San Luis Obispo

 Sandwich Shop, American, $$$

-High Street Market and Deli, a classic lunch pick, is one of the most popular sandwich spots in SLO.
+, a classic lunch pick, is one of the most popular sandwich spots in SLO.
 There’s a full menu featuring traditional sandwichs, such as the B.L.T., or the deli gives patrons the creative green light with the “Build Your Own Sandwich” choice.
 The deli’s name refers not only to its address but also the interior décor—this eatery is playfully decorated with a cannabis theme.

 Taking sandwiches from High Street to go means being able to enjoy lunch while watching the waves roll in.
 The deli is minutes away from many sandy beaches, one of them being the ever-popular Pismo Beach.
 Throwing down a towel to sunbathe or taking a quick dip in the San Luis Obispo Bay is an absolute must while spending any time in town.
 Pismo Beach offers an array of afternoon fun, from kite surfing and kayaking to roaming Pismo Pier.

 This museum showcases contemporary artists from California, and due to its small size, it’s a perfect stop while exploring San Luis Obispo.
 Indeed, checking out the carefully curated selection doesn’t take much time at all.
 However, completing the walk through the San Luis Obispo Museum of Art promises a very enriching experience.

 Bar, Restaurant, American, $$$

 Though it might be surprising, San Luis Obispo’s BBQ food scene is something to be reckoned with.
 At least this is the case at Firestone Grill.
 Their house-made sauce drips from their barbecued meats, and a collection of cocktails flow from the full bar.
 It’s easy to kick back with a saucy meal and a cold drink in hand after a long day of sun-soaked exploring.